 - Shampoo/Conditioner/Body wash

-- Tip: There are dispensers in every shower for each of these, but of course if you are picky about them, you should bring your own.
+- Tip: There are dispensers in every shower for shampoo and body wash, but of course if you are picky about them, you should bring your own.

 - Hair product